mike-engel/swiftvg/README.md

 To install the tool, use npm (or another npm package manager like yarn).
-It's recommended that you install it globally, have `node_modules/.bin` in your path, or will use it with an npm `run-script`.
+It's recommended that you install it globally, have `node_modules/.bin` in your path, or use it with an npm `run-script`.

 ```sh
 npm install -g svgswift